 Therefore nuclear weapons must never be used again.

-The only way to ensure this is to
+The only way to ensure this is to abolish them.

 For these reasons, the Treaty on the Prohibition of Nuclear Weapons was adopted by the United Nations on 7 July 2017.
 We are proud that health care professionals in Australia played a pivotal role in achieving this historic milestone.
 The Treaty recognises all nuclear weapons, no matter which of the nine nuclear-armed nations they belong to, as illegal and illegitimate weapons of mass destruction.

 As the risk of use of nuclear weapons - either deliberately or accidentally - is higher now than it has been for over half a century, action to reduce this risk is imperative.